FarahAMansoor/FarahAMansoor/README.md

 ----------------------------------------------------------------------------------------------

-I love to workout, read books, and watching documentaries in my free time.
+I love to workout, read books, and watch documentaries in my free time.

 I'm here to learn from and explore everything that this platform has to offer!